-Students seeking admission to the Graduate School should consult the on-line Graduate Admission Bulletin for information and application forms.
+Students seeking admission to the Graduate School should consult the printed or online Graduate Admission Bulletin, which contains information and application forms.
 The student must submit an official transcript from each senior-level college he or she has attended.
-Information about obtaining transcripts and taking the Graduate Record Examinations General Test (GRE) and other admission tests is contained in the bulletin.
+Specific information about obtaining transcripts and taking the Graduate Record Examinations General Test (GRE) and other admission tests is contained in the bulletin.
 The applicant should also consult the graduate adviser for the program to which he or she is applying, since many programs require additional material.

-Applicants from other countries should consult the on-line bulletin Information for Prospective International Students, published by the Graduate and International Admissions Center.
+Applicants from other countries should consult the bulletin Information for Prospective International Students, available at no charge from the Graduate and International Admissions Center.

 General requirements for admission to the Graduate School are

 International students whose native language is not English must also submit scores on the Test of English as a Foreign Language.